Manoj-Thapa/Codes4Real-Blog-Website/README.md

     * One cannot edit or delete posts created by other users

-  * Manage Blog posts with basic functionalities:
+  * Manage Blog posts with basic functionalities

     * Create, edit and delete posts